chilperic/Deutsch-wipa-2026/README.md

 sich auskennen mit + Dativ
 ```

 Recognition is not enough.
-Use active recall.
+Active recall is the main goal.